-Nettar Group Inc. is the holding company of Satellogic group (collectively, the "Group" or the "Company").
+Nettar Group Inc. is the holding company of Satellogic group (collectively, the "Group") as of December 31, 2021, 2020 and 2019 and for the years then ended.
 It was incorporated on October 7, 2014 under the laws of the British Virgin Islands ("BVI") as an International Business Company.
 The registered office is located at Kingston Chambers BOX 173 C/O Maples Corporate Services BVI LTD Road Town, Tortola D8 VG1110.